dalance/termbg/README.md

 If the terminal is win32 console, WIN32API is used for detection.
 If the terminal is xterm compatible, "Xterm Control Sequences" is used.
+When these method was failed, `COLORFGBG` environment variable is used.

 The detected RGB is converted to YCbCr.
 If Y > 0.5, the theme is detected as "light", otherwise "dark".